 The hood, draped over the shoulder and down the back, indicates the subject to which the degree pertains and the university that conferred the degree.
 The level of the degree is indicated by the size of the hood.
 The velvet binding of the hood is the color designating the subject of the degree.
 The satin lining of the hood indicates the university conferring the degree.

 In the United States, the mortar board is commonly used.
-The mortar board is black for those receiving a bachelor's degree and silver for those receiving an associate degree.
+The mortar board is black for those receiving a bachelor’s degree and silver for those receiving an associate degree.
 The tassel, fastened to the center of the cap, is normally worn in the left front quadrant of the cap after a degree is conferred.
-Students receiving degrees in the liberal arts wear white tassels.
-Students receiving degrees in business and technology wear drab tassels.
-Students receiving degrees in mathematics and sciences wear bright gold tassels.
+All undergraduates receiving degrees wear red tassels.
+Candidates for the Master of Business Administration wear drab tassels.
 Faculty tassels may be black, gold or the color appropriate to the subject of the degree.
 The tassel for the doctoral cap may be of gold thread.